Lessons on Living a Life Un:limitedFree lessons and guidance on living the spiritual life. RETURNING SOON!

 IF you have any control over your life, then you almost surely would agree that your thoughts, your mind, your thinking plays a tremendous role in that control.
 Makes sense, right?
 To have control over my life, I must make choices.
 To make choices, I must think about the options.
 I must decide things, weigh the pros and cons, look at the possibilities.

 Furthermore, there are my desires, my wishes, my intentions, my wants.
-As one of my favorite … Read the rest →
+As one of my favorite bloggers, Andrea from Empowered Soul said, you set an intention and then you create these things in your life (and … Continue Reading

 It seems to me that blogging tends to come in 2 basic flavors.
 One flavor is where the blogger writes big, long, complete essays on a topic.
 For the most part, my articles have been of this type.
 The other flavor has the blogger firing off short, to the point items.
 These posts never try to be complete, but they nonetheless often communicate something vital to the reader.
 I’m going to start experimenting with these types of posts.
 And here is the first one for you.

 When you get right down to the nitty gritty of spirituality, you find a very stark realization staring you in the face.
 And that realization is: you are not in control of your life.
 “What?” you ask.
 “How can that be?”
-Well, … Read the rest →
+Well, just pay attention to one very simple “fact” of your existence thus far: how often do things go your way? … Continue Reading

 credit: L. Marie